Estimating the travel time and the most likely path from Lagrangian drifters: Background and Notation

 A Lagrangian decorrelation time causes the drifter to `forget' its history~\citep{LaCasce2008}.
 We aim to choose a quantity which is globally higher than the Lagrangian decorrelation time.
-We call this quantity the Lagrangian cut off time $\mathcal{T}_L$.
-The reasoning behind using this time is that if we consider a sequence of observations at least $\mathcal{T}_L$ apart then the following Markov property is satisfied:
+The reasoning behind using this time is that if we consider a sequence of observations, which are at least the Lagrangian decorrelation time apart then the following Markov property is satisfied:

-where $q_i$ is just some fixed state at time $i$ and $s_{i}$ is the random process.
-In other words, the Markov property states that probability of transition to state $i+1$ is independent of all the past states at times $i-1$ and earlier, given the state at time $i$ is known.
-In this case, the physical time difference associated with $i+1$ and $i$ being larger than the chosen Lagrangian time scale $\mathcal{T}_L$ validates the use of the Markov assumption.
+where $q_i$ is just some fixed state and $s_{i}$ is the random process.
+In other words, the Markov property states that probability of transition to state $s_{i+1}$ is independent of all the past states at times $i-1$ and earlier, given the state at time $i$ is known.
+In this case, the physical time difference associated with $i+1$ and $i$ being larger than the chosen Lagrangian decorrelation time validates the use of the Markov assumption.

-For the rest of this paper we assume that the time between observations is at least $\mathcal{T}_L$.
-Which allows us to use the Markov property from \Cref{eq:markov} freely.
+For the rest of this paper we assume that the time between discrete time observations is equal to $\mathcal{T}_L$.
+We call this quantity the Lagrangian cut off time.
+Setting $\mathcal{T}_L$ higher than the decorrelation time allows us to use the Markov property from \Cref{eq:markov} freely.
 In so doing, alongside the simplification of discretizing locations, this allows the problem to be treated as a discrete time Markov chain.
 Here we fix $\mathcal{T}_L=5$ days as this matches previous similar works \citep{Maximenko2012, miron2019markov}.
 The estimated decorrelation time for the majority of the surface of the Ocean is likely to be lower than 5 days (e.g. see \citet{zhurbas2004drifter} for the Pacific and \citet{Lumpkin2002} for regions in the Atlantic).
 In Appendix \ref{ssec:apx_sens} we conduct a sensitivity analysis to show our results are not overly sensitive to the choice of $\mathcal{T}_L$ as long as $\mathcal{T}_L>2$ days.